Corinne Ellemeet: Career

 From 2002 until 2006 she worked for the Ministry of Health, Welfare and Sport.
 In 2006 she started a three-year period as an adjunct director of an economical programme-agency.
-In 2011 she became adjunct director of the cultural company Westergasfabriek, she was in this position until March 2014.
+In 2011 she became adjunct director of the cultural company Westergasfabriek, a position she held until March 2014.
 At that time she became network director of the Natuur- en milieufederaties.

 Between 18 November 2014 and 9 March 2015 she was the temporary replacement of Linda Voortman of GreenLeft in the House of Representatives of the Netherlands, Voortman went on maternity leave.
-In the parliamentary elections of 2012 Ellemeet had occupied number nine of the GreenLeft party list.
+In the parliamentary elections of 2012 Ellemeet had occupied position number nine on the GreenLeft party list.
 As the party conquered four seats she was not elected.
 Three persons higher on the list than Ellemeet (Rik Grashoff, Arjan El Fassed and Niels van den Berge) declined to take up the temporary seat of Voortman.

 In the parliamentary elections of 2017, she was elected to the House of Representatives for GreenLeft.
 She took office on 23 March 2017.